Humanistic Philology

 - P. Chiesa, La trasmissione dei testi latini.
 Storia e metodo critico, Roma, Carocci, 2019.

 This volume is the basis of the course, but classes widen and present its content in a more detailed way: attendance therefore allows to access material and explanations which are not included in the manual.
 In the examination, for attending students, will be assessed the knowledge of, and the ability to discuss, the textual case-studies presented in the volume which have been actually explained during classes, included the more in-depth studies and the additional material touched upon in class.
 During the examination, attending students may be asked to comment some images of manuscripts (among those presented in class); in this way, not only value is given to the work underken during classes, but also it will be possible to discuss the topics of the course with a visual support.
+Some chapters of the book will be supported with on-line tools which will be available at the beginning of the lessons in MyAriel site.

 N.B.: students that have already taken the course and exam in Medieval Latin Literature (Letteratura latina medievale) will prepare alternative readings as outlined below in point e);